Kenishi/DroidNavi/README.md

 ### What's with the name?
 Droid should be obvious.
 'Navi' however does not mean *Navi* gation.
 Navi comes from the [annoying] fairy in Zelda: Ocarina of Time, who would draw your attention to important things.

+### Permissions Explanation
+The Android app requires a number of permissions.
+* *read phone status and identity* & *reroute outgoing calls*

+  This permission is required in order for the app to be able to know when a phone call occurs.
+In addition it allows the app to gather information such as the phone number of the caller.
+* *read call log*

+  Required in order to check whether there has been any missed calls.
+* *read your contacts*

+  Required in order to pair contact information with the phone number of a caller, so it can be sent to the desktop server.
+* *full network access*

+  Required so the app can connect to the desktop server and send information.

 ### What stuff do you use?
 * [Py4j - A Python to Java communication library](http://py4j.sourceforge.net/)
 * PyQt - For the UI